Riftr/intelpy/README.md

 system name from the top left of their game screen to the chat dialog box and press enter.

-If IntelPy is not picking up your intel channels, you may need to double check you have entered them in the Watched Channels configuration, as well as double check the Eve Logs: section points to the place where Eve Online is logging your chats for you.
+If IntelPy is not picking up your intel channels, you may need to double check you have entered them in the Watched Channels configuration, as well as double-check the Eve Logs: section points to the place where Eve Online is logging your chats for you.

 There are a handful of other options also configurable in the Config tab.
 This includes setting the alarm sound, IntelPy